Belmond British Pullman: Carriages

-A further seven unrestored carriages are stored for the train: four First (Phyllis, Agatha, Mona and Ruth) and three former Brighton Belle 5BEL Third carriages (No. 86, 92 and 93).
+A further seven unrestored carriages are stored for the train: four First (Phyllis, Agatha, Mona and Ruth) and two former Brighton Belle 5BEL Third carriages (No. 86, and 92).
 An eighth vehicle, Car 83 is also owned by the company, but runs as Mary on the Keighley and Worth Valley Railway.

+Since 2025 the former driving motor carriage No. 93 of Brighton Belle is in restoration as private carriage Celia for 12 passengers.
+The interior design is made by Baz Luhrmann and his costumer designer wife Catherine Martin.
+The vehicle is scheduled to run from Summer 2026.

 The train is completed by some luggage vans - particularly Mark 1's - used for staff and storage.